Difference Rewards Policy Gradients: Background

 \subsection{REINFORCE and Actor-Critic}

-In single-agent reinforcement learning \cite{rl,survey}, \emph{policy gradient} methods \cite{pg} aims to maximize the expected value-function $V^{\pi_{\theta}}(s_t)$ by directly optimizing the policy parameters $\theta$.
+In single-agent reinforcement learning \citep{rl,survey}, \emph{policy gradient} methods (PG) \citep{pg} aims to maximize the expected value-function $V^{\pi_{\theta}}(s_t)$ by directly optimizing the policy parameters $\theta$.
 These methods perform gradient ascent in the direction that maximizes the expected parametrized value-function $V(\theta)=\mathbb{E}_{s_0}\left[V^{\pi_{\theta}}(s_0)\right]$.
-The simplest policy gradient method is REINFORCE \cite{reinforce}, which executes $\pi_{\theta}$ for an episode of $T$ steps and then optimizes it with the following updates at each time step $t$:
+The simplest policy gradient method is REINFORCE \citep{reinforce}, which is a Monte-Carlo algorithm, executing the current policy $\pi_{\theta}$ for an entire episode of $T$ steps and then optimizing it with the following update: